 If your income and asset equity after paying for basic living expenses is not enough to pay your tax debt, the IRS will consider a settlement.

 There are plenty of gray areas when calculating your income, asset equity, and living expenses.
-A qualified tax relief professional can help you maximize your chances of getting an approval without raising red flags with the IRS.
+A qualified tax relief professional can help you maximize your chances of getting approval without raising red flags with the IRS.

 But be cautious: any information you provide the IRS to substantiate your request for an offer in compromise can be used against you.
 Consult with a tax professional before sharing financial information with the IRS.

-How to negotiate with the IRS
+How do you negotiate with the IRS?

 The IRS knows some taxpayers will never be able to pay all they owe before the 10-year statute of limitations on the collection of taxes.
 That means the IRS is willing to negotiate a settlement with taxpayers who can’t afford to pay their back taxes.

-Tax laws are complex and every case is different, so there is no a foolproof recipe to negotiating with the IRS.
+Tax laws are complex and every case is different, so there is no foolproof recipe to negotiating with the IRS.
 That is why the right to retain an experienced tax professional is so valuable.
 However, these general guidelines will improve your chances.

 Guidelines for negotiating with the IRS